ayatokura/ai-openscale/wos-monitor-overview.md

 Select all the features that were used to train the model before it was deployed.

-### Model transaction
-{: #mo-work-model-dets-mtrxn}

-{{site.data.keyword.aios_short}} checks the payload logging automatically for models that you create with {{site.data.keyword.pm_full}}.
-For external machine learning providers, you must send a sample payload either by pasting a JSON file into the JSON payload box or by using the API to send a request.

 ### Model output details
 {: #mo-work-model-dets-output-dets}